 Belgium is a party to the Schengen Convention, along with a number of other European countries.
 This allows you to enter Belgium without a visa in some circumstances.

 In other circumstances, you will need a visa.

 As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest

 Embassy or Consulate of Belgium for the most up to date information.

-Make sure your passport has at least six months' validity from your planned date of return to Australia.
+Make sure your passport is valid for at least six months from the date you intend to return to Australia.

 Safety and Security

-Travellers are reminded that there is a heightened potential for police raids to take place with little or no warning in response to the raised terrorism threat.
-If you are in an area where a police raid is being conducted, remain indoors and close windows and blinds.
+Belgian police continue to conduct anti-terror raids and have arrested several suspected militants.
+Police raids may take place with little or no warning in response to the raised terrorism threat.
+If you are in an area where a police raid is being conducted, follow the instructions of local authorities.
+If possible, remain indoors and close all windows and blinds.